Subhamdg/house_price_prediction/README.md

 # House Prices: Advanced Regression Techniques
-This Challenge was hasted in Kaggle: https://www.kaggle.com/c/house-prices-advanced-regression-techniques
+This Challenge was hosted in Kaggle: https://www.kaggle.com/c/house-prices-advanced-regression-techniques

 Here , for feature redution I have used Wrapper Method (Backward Elimation Method) and, For regression Random Forest Regressor is used.